 - It's a great way to use up any leftover cooked rice and vegetables that you have in the fridge.

-- White rice - I recommend using either basmati rice or jasmine rice for the best results when making this fried rice recipe.
+- White rice - I recommend using either basmati rice or jasmine rice for making this Korean inspired tuna fried rice.

-- Canned tuna - tuna is high in protein, and since you don't have to cook the fish it helps make this recipe so easy!
-I recommend using wild caught tuna and not farmed tuna if possible to make this canned tuna fried rice.
+- Canned tuna - I recommend using wild caught tuna and not farmed tuna if possible to make this canned tuna fried rice.
 You can use either canned tuna in water or canned tuna in oil.

 - Eggs - eggs are a classic addition to fried rice recipes and turn this into a tuna egg fried rice.
 I recommend using pasture raised, large eggs if possible.

 - Vegetables - you can choose any type of fresh veggies for this recipe that you like.
-I personally love broccoli and carrots but other ideas include cauliflower, bell peppers, corn or peas.
+I personally love green peas and carrots but other ideas include cauliflower, bell peppers, corn, or broccoli.

 - Soy sauce or coconut aminos - this is for making the delicious homemade fried rice sauce.
 It adds some sweetness and saltiness to this recipe.
 If you are gluten free be sure to use coconut aminos rather than soy sauce.

-- Rice vinegar - rice vinegar is used to balance out the flavours of the sauce on this fried rice.
+- Rice vinegar - this is used to balance out the flavours of the sauce on this fried rice.
 If you don't have rice vinegar you could easily use coconut vinegar or apple cider vinegar instead.

 - Ginger - ground ginger adds an amazing flavour to this fried rice sauce.